 #5 Take a Calèche Ride

 Marrakech is saturated with drivers persuading tourists to sample the delights of their city on a horse-drawn carriage.
 Bargain and settle on a price beforehand.
 The ride might be a tad cheesy but it is extremely enjoyable.
 If only commuting was always this much fun!!

 Calèche rides make Savi a happy bunny

 Take a calèche ride from the Djemaa-El-Fnaa to The Menara Gardens.
 They are located towards the west of the city, at the foothills of the Atlas Mountains.
 The artificial lake is surrounded by fruit orchards and olive groves.
 There isn’t much to see but it is a good way to escape the hordes of tourists that throng the Medina.

 We preferred the Menara gardens to the vastly overhyped Jardin Majorelle, maintained by Yves Sant Laurent.
 The latter were preened to perfection and a bit too artificial for our liking.

 Menara Gardens with the Atlas mountains in the backdrop

 #7 Go for a Day Trip

 If you visit Marrakech during summer months, then a day trip to the Atlas mountains provides an ideal reprieve from the heat.
+You can read more about what’s in and around Marrakech by visiting here.
 For the culturally inclined, the fortified city of Essaouira is 2.5 hours away by bus.
 It is also possible to do a desert safari in the Sahara if you have 2-3 days to spare.
 Don’t book your side trips in advance – get to Marrakech, find a travel agency, and bargain (it is the norm) to get the cheapest deal.

 #8 Have a glass of mint tea